mwantia/coredns-consulrpz-plugin/README.md

 ### Configuration options:

-- `file`: Specifies a json-file used for storing RPZ policies
+- `policy`: Specifies a json-file used for storing RPZ policies
 - `consul`: Specifies the Consul KV prefix for storing RPZ policies

 ## RPZ Configuration